 At Institute for Environment Assessment, Inc. (IEA), we provide health and safety consulting services to schools, hospitals, government agencies and commercial property owners.
-With four offices in the upper Midwest, we serve clients throughout the United States.
+With six offices in the upper Midwest, we serve clients throughout the United States.
 One of our areas of expertise is issues related to confined spaces in a variety of environments.

 What is a confined space?

 Confined spaces can include boilers, storage tanks, process vessels, ventilation exhaust ducts, sewers, utility vaults, tunnels, open bins and even open-top trenches.
 The OSHA definition describes confined space as any area that meets all of the following criteria:

 - Limited entry and exiting